 Whenever a new instrument is introduced into highly controlled environments, the equipment should be checked and calibrated thoroughly.
-Contamination produces artefacts within samples, which may invalidate analyses and result in erroneous results.
-Sample recovery and cross contamination present the foremost issues, particularly for highly volatile analytes existing in trace quantities.
+Contamination produces artifacts within samples, which may invalidate analyses and result in erroneous results.
+Sample recovery and cross-contamination present the foremost issues, particularly for highly volatile analytes existing in trace quantities.

 The Genevac® EZ-2 centrifugal vacuum evaporator accommodates large numbers of samples.
-ROAR Forensics assessed the Genevac EZ-2 system (Figure 1) as part of its evaluation process prior to introducing it into the lab using a drugs of abuse (DoA) solution and hair alcohol marker (EtG) to assess the for cross contamination.
+ROAR Forensics assessed the Genevac EZ-2 system (Figure 1) as part of its evaluation process prior to introducing it into the lab using drugs of abuse (DoA) solution and hair alcohol marker (EtG) to assess the for cross-contamination.
 They also assessed the recovery of amphetamine that is known to be highly volatile.

-Produced from materials authored by Dr Eleanor I Miller & Dr Simon P Elliott ROAR Forensics, Malvern, UK.
+Produced from materials authored by Dr. Eleanor I Miller and Dr. Simon P Elliott ROAR Forensics, Malvern, UK.